augard/Fragaria/README.markdown

 To learn how to get this framework working with your application, please refer to the original project here: <https://github.com/mugginsoft/Fragaria>.

+##System Requirements
+This fork is now built using ARC (Automatic Reference Counting).
+This requires your project to be ARC compliant and linked against Mac OS X 10.7 SDKs or later.
+In other words, your application will run on the following machines:

+Any Mac with an Intel 64bit-capable processor
+Mac OS X 10.7 or later installed

 ##License
 The license for this framework is included in the LICENSE-2.0.txt file.
 Any changes follow the same License.